simonscabello/simonscabello/README.md

 # 👋 Hello, I'm Simon Scabello!

 I'm a passionate backend developer who loves creating powerful and efficient software solutions.
-Currently, I work at the amazing company [UpCities](https://upcities.app/), where exciting challenges are the norm.
+Currently, I work at the amazing company [VExpenses](https://vexpenses.com.br/), where exciting challenges are the norm.

 ## 🚀 Languages and Tools
 Here are some of the technologies I master and use daily:

-- PHP | Laravel | Symfony
+- PHP | Laravel | Node JS
 - HTML5 | CSS | JavaScript
 - Docker | MySQL | Redis
 - Git | Bitbucket | Bitbucket Pipelines